Memory System

 A retro-analyst agent is spawned with context from:

-- Completed story files from the sprint
+- Completed story files from the implementation

 - Review gate results